Aerosol —Aerosols are minute particles, such as mist, fog or smoke, suspended in the atmosphere.

 Bed — Layer of sedimentary rock.
 Beds are built up one on top of the next, separated from each other by bedding planes.
 Each bed represents a single phase of more or less continuous sedimentation, before a change in conditions or an interruption of sedimentation, forms the bedding plane.

 Bedding plane — A surface occurring in sedimentary rocks that represent an event that interrupted sedimentation for a time.
+A plane of deposition, a surface that separates each successive layer of stratified rock.

 Blanket mires — Formed on extensive flat or gently sloping ground usually in 'upland' ground.